Topics: Mid-Point Sieves, Sieve Calibration, Sieve Testing, Sieves

 You may remember Pequeño and his family of very small 150 micron (150µ) particles being very determined to defeat sieve certification.

-As I start on this second installment of The Adventures of Pequeño: The 150 Micron Particle, I wonder why I get myself into these serial onslaughts.
-However, a promise is a promise, so I shall press on.
+This is another Adventure of Pequeño: The 150 Micron Particle, I wonder why I get myself into these fantasies.
+However, once I start I feel constrained to press on.

-You will recall from Part I: Sieve Certification, our little friend Pequeño, a particle on a determined quest to make it through sieves -- particularly those through which he should be too large to pass.
+In an earlier encounter, our little friend Pequeño, was on a determined quest to make it through sieves -- particularly those through which were said be too small for him to pass.
 In this scenario, Pequeño along with some of his family and friends -- all small particles about 150 microns in size -- are on their way to a sieve test.

 - Is your concrete going to be strong enough?